Brighton and Hove Psychotherapy

 An analysis is also a very long-term affair, frequently taking many years or even a decade.
 And it was and is also not uncommon for patients to undergo a second analysis later in their lives.

-For many, psychoanalysis is simply too expensive and too much of a commitment, however, this does not suggest that analysis does not have its place and can often be the only appropriate treatment for some patients.
+For many, psychoanalysis is simply too expensive and too much of a time commitment, however, this does not suggest that analysis does not have its place and can often be the only appropriate treatment for some patients.
 Indeed, some patients will be prescribed ‘psychotherapy’ before entering into analysis and some clients are may be too unwell for weekly psychotherapy where they are too regressed and psychoanalysis may be more appropriate and holding.

 How are counselling and psychotherapy different?